WELCOME TO LIMINAL LAB!

 Samuel Ace, Chris Alexander, Chloë Bass, Olive Bieringa, Joey De Jesus , Elæ, Kristen Gallagher, Mafe Izaguirre, Constantine Jones, Shay Lawz, Jeff Kasper, Janice Lee, Caits Meissner, Esther Neff, Urayoán Noel, Alan Pelaez Lopez, Margaret Rhee, Jennifer Scappettone, Chris Spinozzi, Orchid Tierney, Edwin Torres, Joanna C. Valente, Zoe Tuck, and Chloe Zimmerman.

 Full registration details and collaborator bios coming soon.
 Follow @the_operating_system on Instagram for new announcements and links!

-Upcoming Programs Include:
+Recent and Upcoming Programs Include:

 Reconciling the Body – with Shay Lawz – [Workshop, dates coming soon] – Click here for more info!
 Registration opens soon

 Immune System Body Mind Centering – with Olive Bieringa / BodyCartography Project — more info & registration coming soon!